roman-milk/roman-milk.github.io/me-my-slutwife-and.md

  As Kitty backed off, Emily emitted a loud sigh.
 "Ohhh fuck!" the younger female grunted, laughing painfully, staring at both of us.
 "That was soooo awesome!"

  I didn't respond, nor did Kitty.
 The two of us were busy kissing, hard, tasting sperm in Kitty's mouth -- but, more than that, loving each other after sharing the young woman.
-Report_Story #1